- R&D 100 Awards

 Can I win first place?

 One of the things that makes the R&D 100 Awards so unique is that there is no first place winner.
-The R&D 100 Awards is a place where the R&D community can come together to celebrate and recognize the top 100 innovations of 2016.
-Just like winning an Oscar, winning and R&D 100 award places you into an elite group of innovators that all share the same winner's title.
+The R&D 100 Awards is a place where the R&D community can come together to celebrate and recognize the top 100 innovations of the past year.
+Winning an R&D 100 Award places you into an elite group of innovators that all share the same winner's title.

 There is an additional honor that some products may receive: the R&D 100 Editor’s Choice Awards.
-Each year, the R&D Editors select three of their favorite submissions to surprise with the Editor’s Choice Award, which comes with a bit of additional exclusivity.
+Each year, the R&D Editors select their favorite submissions to receive the prestigious Editor’s Choice Award, which comes with a bit of additional exclusivity.

 When do we find out if we won?

-Finalists for the 2017 R&D 100 Awards will be announced in or around July 2017.
-However, in the spirit of keeping things exciting, the winners will not be announced until the R&D 100 Awards Dinner on Friday November 17.
-The only way to know for sure if you won is to join us in November!
+Finalists for the 2018 R&D 100 Awards will be announced in the October 2018 issue of R&D Magazine.
+However, in the spirit of keeping things exciting, the top 100 R&D 100 Award winners will not be announced until the R&D 100 Awards Gala on November 16, 2018.
+Please join us in November in Orlando, Florida for this special event!